 - Substitute Ratio in Recipes: For curd-less consistency, blend a cup of cottage cheese with 4-6 tablespoons of milk or heavy cream, or adding a bit of lemon juice to boost the tang.

-- Suitable Dishes: This substitute can add a delightful creaminess to cheesecakes and a tangy note to salad dressings and dips.
+- Suitable Dishes: This substitute can add a nice creaminess to cheesecakes and a tangy note to salad dressings and dips.

 Hence, the next time you're out of creme fraiche, don't fret!
 Try one of these alternatives and experience a whole new dimension of flavors in your cooking.